 Discover the Tradition of the 13 Desserts of Christmas in Provence

-However, like most customs in the South of France, there is a historical and religious foundation that begins to make sense once you peel back the layers.
+However, like most customs in the South of France, the historical and religious foundation begins to make sense once you peel back the layers.

 Christmas celebrations are focused around the evening before December 25th when Provençal dinner tables are set with three white tablecloths for the gros souper (translation: big supper).
-The symbolism surrounding the table preparation is deliberate, the three layers of white fabric represent the holy trinity.
-The table decorations are not elaborate, but rather simply an acknowledgement of the fruits of agricultural labour each year – sprouted wheat from the Feast of Sainte Barbara, and carafes of sweet wine (vin cuit) from the fall harvest.
+The symbolism surrounding the table preparation is deliberate.
+The three layers of white fabric represent the holy trinity.
+The table decorations are not elaborate but rather simply an acknowledgement of the fruits of agricultural labour each year – sprouted wheat from the Fête of Sainte Barbara and carafes of sweet wine (vin cuit) from the fall harvest.

-A typical Christmas Eve meal in Provence is meatless, on the lighter side but, not insignificant with seven fish and vegetable dishes.
-These plates might include omelettes, salted cod and potatoes – brandade de morue, ratatouille and a local garlic soup.
-The number of dishes is to represent Mary’s seven sorrows.
+Provence’s typical Christmas Eve meal is meatless, with seven fish and vegetable dishes on the lighter side but not insignificant.
+These plates might include omelettes, salted cod and potatoes – brandade de morue, ratatouille, and a local garlic soup.
+The number of dishes represents Mary’s seven sorrows.

 Several religious orders of monks (Augustin, Carmelites, Dominicans and Franciscans) were prevalent during the Middle Ages in Provence.
 “The four beggars” are represented by dried fruit (figs, raisins, apricots) and nuts (walnuts, almonds, hazelnuts).

-Two kinds of nougat (black and white) are typically found in the dessert mix to symbolise both good and evil.
+Two kinds of nougat (black and white) are typically found in the dessert mix to symbolise good and evil.
 The black nougat is made with local almonds and honey and tends to be quite hard.
-The white version has hazelnuts and pistachios; it is generally softer, but sticky.
-As a note, these delicious sweet treats can be rough on your teeth, so small bites are a good precaution.
+The white version has hazelnuts and pistachios; it is generally softer but sticky.
+As a note, these delicious sweet treats can be rough on your teeth, so small bites are a reasonable precaution.

-With the approach of December, Provencal markets are often an array of colours with bright citrus (orange, tangerines, clementines), apple and pear varieties, and of course grapes.
-Some of this fresh fruit would also be included on the buffet.
+With the approach of December, Provencal markets are often an array of colours with bright citrus (orange, tangerines, clementines), apple and pear varieties, and grapes.
+So naturally, some of this fresh fruit would also be on the buffet.

 No dessert table would be complete without a family’s version of local sweet bread made with olive oil.
 The pompe à l’huile or fougasse looks a little like an oversized pretzel but has nothing to do with that salty snack.
-This bread has the texture of a brioche and is flavoured with anise or citrus or other spices.
-No Provencal native would ever cut the pompe à l’huile with a knife, and it should be torn by hand – like the breaking of the bread for the apostles.
+Instead, this bread has the texture of brioche and is flavoured with anise or citrus or other spices.
+But, of course, no Provencal native would ever cut the pompe à l’huile with a knife, and it should be torn by hand – like the breaking of the bread for the apostles.

 So now it is well after midnight, and there is no way you could eat more dessert.
-No worries, the table will remain set for three days to share with guests who may come to visit during the holidays.
+But, no worries, the table will remain set for three days to share with guests who may come to visit during the holidays.